pabloppp/CarND-Vehicle-Detection/writeup.md

 First of all I loaded all the images, both vehicle and non-vehicle, and proceeded to the feature extraction.
 This process is slow (takes around 2.5 minutes).

 In order to separate train and validation splits, my first attempt was to use just shuffle the data and then take 20% of both vehicle and non-vehicle images for the validation.
-After training my model the accuracy was pretty high, getting to almost 99% but actually the model was overfitting the data, because the images in the train and validation splits where too similar.
-When I tried to use this model in the video the performance was really bad, the model had learn to recognize only images from the dataset.
+After training my model the validation accuracy was pretty high, getting to almost 99% but actually the model was overfitting the data, because the images in the train and validation splits where too similar.
+When I tried to use this model in the video the performance was really bad, the model learned to recognize only images from the dataset.

-Because the vehicle images are generated based on time series, I decided to just pick the last 20% of them before shuffling, the accuracy of the model was reduced to around 94% but the performance of the model in the video was a lot better.
+Because the vehicle images are generated based on time series, I decided to just pick the last 20% of them before shuffling, the validation accuracy dropped to around 94% but the performance of the model in the video was a lot better.

 **Normalizing the data**

-To normalize the data I used a StandardScaler but just on the training split (to avoid iverfitting).
+To normalize the data I used a StandardScaler but just fitted it on the training split (to avoid overfitting the validation data).
 I then used the same scaler when generating predictions

 **Trainign the model**

 I trained a `LinearSVC` **with C=0.1** (I tried a regular SVC with likear kernel but the training and prediction times were much higher).

-After training, I saved the scaled and model to a pickle file called [svc linear.py](src/svc_linear.p)
+After training, I saved the scaled and model to a pickle file called [svc linear.p](src/svc_linear.p)

 Here's the output after training the model:
 ![alt text][image9]